Victoria Millard writes about illness and healing; spirituality and faith; relationships; chicken calling; and her life as a clown.

 In her late twenties, she studied mime and clowning in Paris and embarked on a second career in Seattle as a writer, performer, choreographer, and director of physical comedy.
 For eleven years, she worked for New York's Big Apple Circus Clown Care at Seattle Children's Hospital.

 In later life, she returned to writing and received her M.F.A. in Nonfiction from Pacific University.
-Two of her essays have been nominated for Best of Net, and she is at work on a memoir about her life as a clown titled Heart of a Clown: How the Art of Laughter Helped Me Heal from Trauma and Despair.
+Two of her essays have been nominated for Best of Net, and she is working on a memoir titled Heart of a Clown: How the Art of Laughter Helped Me Heal from Trauma and Despair.

 My granddaughter Penelope folds a small piece of blue paper twice.
 “It's a swan,” she tells me.
 “There's the wing and there's the head.”
 It's quite enough: why eight folds when two will do?
 I love the missing steps of her creation almost as much as the accomplished ones; they represent what has not constricted her—doubt, perfection, rules.
 She draws pink cats with party hats.
 When I was her age, I colored between the lines of someone else's...